AksanaKuzmitskaya/AksanaKuzmitskaya.github.io/_posts/2018-01-09-how-to-start-running.markdown

 ## 7\.
 Other Activities

-To improve your running form and performance I encourage you to try yoga or pilates, swimming, weights.
+To improve your running form and performance I encourage you to try yoga or pilates, swimming, or strength-training.
 I usually go 3 times a week to different yoga classes, once a week I do pilates and weights and I really want to incorporate more swimming into my exercise routine.

 ## 8\.
 Plan